-Pittsburgh, PA - The precautionary flush and boil water advisory impacting portions of several western neighborhoods is no longer in effect.
+Pittsburgh, PA - The precautionary boil water advisory impacting portions of four western neighborhoods is no longer in effect.
 Two rounds of water quality testing did not show any evidence of contamination.
 The water in the impacted area is now safe to drink.

-Customers in the affected area are no longer advised to flush or boil tap water before consumption.
-The Pittsburgh Water and Sewer Authority (PWSA) recommends that customers using their water for the first time in several days run their taps for at least one minute before using it for cooking or drinking.
+Customers in the affected area are no longer advised to boil tap water before consumption.
+The Pittsburgh Water and Sewer Authority (PWSA) recommends that customers using their water for the first time in two days run their taps for at least one minute before using it for cooking or drinking.
 This helps remove stagnant water from plumbing and brings in fresh water from water mains.

 Customers are encouraged to take simple precautionary steps to minimize disruptions at home by keeping several days of bottled water on hand and subscribing to our email distribution list for emergency notifications and updates.
 It takes less than a minute to subscribe at www.pgh2o.com/subscribe.